happybono/BusInfoSystem/README.md

 ## Specifications
 ### Scenarios
-- Estimated arrival time calculated based on the real time bus location data retrieves from the server once 20 seconds.
+- Estimated arrival time calculated based on the real-time bus location data retrieved from the server once every 20 seconds.
 Displays refined information on the OLED Screen.

 ### Connections
 - 1 x Micro-USB